jessfraz/blog/content/post/linux-observability-with-bpf.md

 This developing ecosystem is very exciting!
 I hope it will grow even larger as more people start wielding BPF's power.
-I am excited to learn about what the readers of this book end up building, whether it's a script to track down a crazy software bug or a custom firewall.
+I am excited to learn about what the readers of this book end up building, whether it's a script to track down a crazy software bug or a custom firewall or even [infrared decoding](https://lwn.net/Articles/759188/)!
 Be sure to let us all know what you built!